 Being pushed can come in different forms.
-Sometimes you know that you know that you need to quit your job (check out my blog here on that).
 You know that God wants you to move on but you can’t because it is scary.
-And so God has to push you because if he leaves you where you are then you will be stuck.
+And so God has to push you because if He leaves you where you are then you will be stuck.
 So the only way to get you unstuck it to push you off that cliff we were talking about.

 Here is what I have come to understand about both jumping and being pushed.
 God is going to have His way and if He is preparing you for something or wants you to do something, then He is going to make it happen.
 No matter if you jump or if you are pushed you will more than likely go through some hard times, wonder why God is punishing you, or feel that you have jumped or were pushed by mistake.
 But always remember the reason why God pushes us to go forward is for us.
-Not for Him.
-He may be pushing you through the fire and it may burn, but he will protect you and He will see you through to the other side.
+He may be pushing you and it may hurt but he will protect you and He will see you through to the other side (also check out my blog on why God allows hard times).
 And when you get to the other side there will be a treasure waiting for you at the end that is only for you.

 But if you don’t jump or you resist being pushed, then it will only hurt you.
+You will get consumed by the fire we talked about.
 You will be stuck in a life that you hate all because you are paralyzed in fear.
-So it is better to take a risk and leap into the life that you want, and trust in God to get you there.
+So it is better to take a risk take a leap of faith into the life that you want, and trust in God to get you there.
+Then be pushed.